Nader Matar: International career

 Matar made his debut for Lebanon in a 1–0 home win against Iraq in a friendly on 22 January 2012.
 He was called up for the 2019 AFC Asian Cup squad, playing in all three group stage games.
 Matar's first international goal came on 2 August 2019, in a 2–1 win against Syria at the 2019 WAFF Championship.

 Style of play

 An attacking-minded midfielder, Matar's main characteristics are his dribbling and flair; he is also a set-piece specialist.
 Starting out as an attacking midfielder, Matar developed into a more central role during his stay at Nejmeh.

 Personal life

-On 9 January 2021, Matar married a Moroccan woman in Casablanca, Morocco.
+On 9 January 2021, Matar and his Moroccan wife got married in Casablanca, Morocco.